roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  I enjoyed the blow job for the next twenty minutes as she made love to my cock with her mouth.
 She milked my cock with precision as I eventually blew my load in her mouth even as she never once increased her pace, slow and steady indeed winning the race.

  Once she had finished the blow job a couple of minutes after I finished coming, she asked, her tone playful, "Is my baby all better now?"
-Report_Story #13
+3